-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to BA (Honors)).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to Bachelor of Arts (Honors)).

-A Combined Honors degree in Linguistics and another discipline requires a minimum of $\bigstar 36$ (at the junior and senior levels) in Linguistics and a minimum of $\bigstar 36$ in the other discipline.
-With the Advisor's approval, $\bigstar 3$ senior LING can be substituted for the Honors Project (LING 502) if the student will be completing an Honors Essay in the other discipline.
+A Combined Honors degree in Linguistics and another discipline requires a minimum of $\star$ 36 (at the junior and senior levels) in Linguistics and a minimum of $\star$ 36 in the other discipline.
+With the Advisor's approval, $\star$ 3 senior LING can be substituted for the Honors Project (LING 502) if the student will be completing an Honors Essay in the other discipline.